Benefits from Link Building: A Case Study

 • Bring in referral traffic from the link itself

-• Bring in organic search traffic from improved ranking of the page
+• Bring in organic search traffic from the improved ranking of the page

 • Bring in organic search traffic from improved authority throughout your website

-I make all these claims but we have to be honest here: this is what happened from one link to one website.
+I make all these claims, but we have to be honest here: this is what happened from one link to one website.
 Your results will vary.
 For one, this is only one link (albeit an excellent link).
 You might not be able to get the same caliber of link.
-In fact, I’ll admit that I’ve rarely ever gotten links as good as this one in my 12+ years’ experience doing SEO.
-That might mean you might not get the same results or your results might not be as dramatic.
-Another limiting factor is that this wasn’t the only SEO activity done for this client over the same time period.
-There are many ranking factors and (hopefully) I touched some of the others over this five-month period.
-We might be mistaken to attribute all this success to one link when many other factors could have helped as well.
+In fact, I’ll admit that I’ve rarely ever gotten links as good as this one in my many years of experience doing SEO.
+That might mean you might not get the same results, or your results might not be as dramatic.
+Another limiting factor is that this wasn’t the only SEO activity undertaken for this client during the same period.
+There are many ranking factors, and (hopefully) I touched on some of the others over this five-month period.
+We might be mistaken in attributing all this success to a single factor when many others could have contributed as well.

 Have a question about this process?
 Ask it here: